 Koenigsegg is now a household name, and the Swedish carmaker has built some of the fastest production cars the world has ever known.

 The brand’s early models, like the CCR, earned a reputation for being challenging to drive at high speeds.
-With a twin-turbocharged 4.7-liter V8 producing over 800 hp, giving it a top speed north of 240 mph, it doesn’t take a rocket scientist to realize the Koenigsegg car isn’t for inexperienced drivers.
+With a twin-supercharged 4.7-liter V8 producing 806 hp and a top speed around 241 mph, it doesn’t take a rocket scientist to realize the Koenigsegg car isn’t for inexperienced drivers.

 Koenigsegg CCX

 Following the CCR, Koenigsegg introduced the CCX in 2006.
-Much of the formula remained unchanged from its predecessor, as it still had an 800+ hp twin-turbocharged V8 engine.
+Much of the formula remained unchanged from its predecessor, as it used a twin-supercharged V8 making about 806 hp.

 The CCX was driven around the Top Gear Test Track by Ben Collins, better known as The Stig.
-Over the years, he set faster lap times than many Formula One drivers, but even he couldn’t keep the CCX on the track during its high-speed run, and crashed into a tire wall.
+Over the years, he set faster lap times than many Formula One drivers, but even he couldn’t keep the CCX on the track during his lap and slid into a tire wall.

 Pagani Zonda